flutter/website/src/content/platform-integration/android/call-jetpack-apis.md

 ## Use an existing solution

-In most scenarios, you can [use a plugin][use-a-plugin] to invoke native APIs without writing any custom boilerplate or glue code yourself.
+In most scenarios, you can use a plugin (as shown in the next section) to invoke native APIs without writing any custom boilerplate or glue code yourself.

-[use-a-plugin]: /platform-integration/android/call-jetpack-apis#use-a-plugin

 ### Use a plugin